romsahel/vscode_aliasex/README.md

 - **Quick Alias Addition**: Select a module name and automatically insert the correct `alias` statement
 - **Smart Module Discovery**: Scans your project's `lib/` and `deps/` directories to build a module registry
 - **Duplicate Detection**: Prevents adding duplicate aliases
+- **Conflict resolution**: Show a popover to select the correct module when multiple modules have the same name
 - **Keyboard Shortcuts**: Use `Cmd+Shift+A` (Mac) or `Ctrl+Shift+A` (Windows/Linux)

 ## Available Commands